jbreckmckye/jbreckmckye.github.io/source/_posts/The-PSOne-Crash-Bandicoot-games-are-beautiful-in-4K.md

 ## Crash 2: Astral Ambitions

 The second game is where the upscaling really shines.
-Naughty Dog really invested in dynamic lighting and much more confident camera animation.
+Naughty Dog really invested in dynamic lighting and much more confident camera direction, dialog, all round polish.

 <a href="https://i.imgur.com/bfYOirL.png"><img src="https://i.imgur.com/bfYOirLh.png"/></a>

-Cortex's henchmen also took a level up in memorability.
-This scene introduces us to N Gin.
 A little detail I noticed - the master crystal sits on a plinth surrounded by numbers.
 Below each number is a slot for the crystals Crash is collecting.
 There's also a lab assistant in the background (a kind of recurring meme for the series)

 <a href="https://i.imgur.com/W8Neztj.png"><img src="https://i.imgur.com/W8Neztjh.png"/></a>

-The game makes a few attempts to tie things back to the original islands and their Lemurian ruins.
+Crash 2 makes a few attempts to tie things back to the original islands and their Lemurian ruins.

 <a href="https://i.imgur.com/HJra1vD.png"><img src="https://i.imgur.com/HJra1vDh.png"/></a>